nudgebg/egvinsulin/docs/data_sets/DCLP5.md

 # DCLP5
-This page summarizes our insights about the clinical study data of the **DCLP5** study in efforts to understand how to handle bolus, basal and cgm data as well as assumptions that were made as well as open questions.
+This page summarizes our insights about the clinical study data of the **DCLP5** study in efforts to understand how to handle bolus, basal, and cgm data, list assumptions that were made, and provide open questions.

 The full analysis of this dataset is provided in: `notebooks/understand-dclp5-dataset.ipynb`

 ## Study Overview
 - **Study Name:** The International Diabetes Closed Loop (iDCL) trial: Clinical Acceptance of the Artificial Pancreas in Pediatrics - A Pivotal Study of t:slim X2 with Control-IQ Technology
-- **Study Background:** The objective of the study is to assess efficacy and safety of a closed loop control (CLC) system (t:slim X2 with Control-IQ Technology) in a randomized controlled trial with partial crossover.
+- **Study Background:** The objective of the study was to assess efficacy and safety of a closed loop control (CLC) system (t:slim X2 with Control-IQ Technology) in a randomized controlled trial with partial crossover.
 - **Study Devices:** t:slim X2 with Control-IQ and Dexcom G6 system
 - **Study Population:** Children aged 6 - 13 years old with type 1 diabetes
 - **Total Data:** There are roughly 19,200 days of data from 100 participants